camunda/camunda-docs-manual/content/reference/dmn11/decision-table/input.md

 <input camunda:inputVariable="guestCount" />
 ```

-The variable can be used in an expression of an input entry if the expression language is not FEEL.
-For example, the JUEL expression `${guestCount <= 8}` checks if the input value is less than 1000.
+The variable can be used in an expression of an input entry.
+For example, the JUEL expression `guestCount <= 8` checks if the input value is less than 8.

 ## Input Type Definitions